 This is the phrase repeated by the Japanese lover in Alain Resnais's 1959 film, Hiroshima My Love.
 A poem of love and death, the movie illustrates the unspeakable, and reflects the crucial issue of memory facing the anxiety of forgetting.
 "You saw nothing in Hiroshima."
 The effects are invisible, cleared away by a hasty rebuilding.
-The only remnant, the remains of the dome in the the Park of Peace Memorial stand in silent pain.
+The only remnant, the remains of the dome in the Peace Park stand in silent pain.
 Despite the reluctance of the American and Chinese governments, the monument was listed as a World Heritage Site by Unesco on December 5, 1996.

 Maybe there there's nothing to see, but instead to feel.
 There is a confusing, tiny nagging feeling in the air.
 The shadow of past suffering can be seen in the smiles of old women, the trembling leaves of the surviving trees in Ikari Shrine.
 Yet in the face of despair, Hiroshima imposed its faith in the future.
 Martyr then miracle, this city saw the worst and best of mankind.
 Walking along the garden paths of Shukkei-en is sufficient to measure the magic of such a renaissance.